-- Have a unique WAN IP address.
+- It must have a unique WAN IP address.
 The Barracuda Web Application Firewalls uses the WAN IP address for joining the units in cluster and configuration synchronization.

-- Have connectivity to (can ping successfully) the other appliance on the WAN interface.
+- It must have connectivity to (can ping successfully) the other appliance on the WAN interface.

-- Be co-located (WAN Interface) on the same switch (or physical network).
+- It must be co-located (WAN Interface) on the same switch (or physical network).